European and Cayman Islands Disclosures

 Correction: You have the right to correct any inaccuracies in the information we hold about you.

-Deletion: You have the right to request that we delete your personal information in certain situations (subject to any legal obligations for us to retain it).
+Deletion: You have the right to request that we delete your personal information in certain situations (subject to any legal rights or obligations for us to retain it).

 Restrictions on use: You may request that we stop processing your personal information (other than storing it): (i) while its accuracy is verified; (ii) if the processing is illegal; (iii) if the processing is no longer necessary for the purposes for which it was collected; or (iv) if you object to the processing and we are verifying whether our legitimate grounds to process your personal information override your own rights.